-Material assets by Solvency II valuation basis as at 31 December 2022 were as follows:
+Material assets by Solvency II valuation basis as at 31 December 2023 were as follows:

 - Investments (other than assets held for index-linked and unit-linked funds);

-- Reinsurance recoverables:
+- Reinsurance recoverables;

 - Other assets.

-Investments: elipsLife investment portfolio at year end 2022 consists of fixed income securities and deposits with banks.
-The bonds are valued in the statutory accounts at amortized costs (at year end 2022 the value of 'amortized costs' is slightly higher than the 'market value').
+Investments: elipsLife investment portfolio at year end 2023 consists of government & corporate bonds and money market funds.
+The bonds are valued in the statutory accounts at amortized costs (at year end 2023 the value of 'amortized costs' is slightly higher than the 'market value').
 Additional depreciation or write-downs are recognized if a permanent impairment is expected.
 Under Solvency II, bonds are recognized at market value.
 Therefore, this can generate a difference in valuation.